geeknerd/geeknerd.github.io/_posts/2017-10-26-mint-setup.md

 java --version
 {% endhighlight %}

+#### Install Android Studio
+First, get the package from Google.
+Unzip it into a directory, anyone should work.
+Then:
+{% highlight shell linenos %}
+sudo mv ~/android-studio /usr/local/ cd /usr/local/android-studio/bin
+./studio.sh
+{% endhighlight %}
+Wait for it to finish downloading additional packages and should be good to go.

 #### Set Clock Time on Dual-Boot Systems
 If you're dual-booting Linux Mint 18 and Windows 10, you may find that changing time in one system affects the other and the two systems can't display the same time.